Moving to Orlando in 2020

 The Winter Park Chain of Lakes offers residents boating and fishing and other aquatic activities.
 Winter Park has a population of a little more than 30,000 people.
 There are amazing opportunities for shopping and culture, as well as outdoor recreation.
 The average home price is just over $800,000 with luxury homes priced between $2M-$7M.

 Winter Garden is one of the larger suburbs of Orlando, with a population of about 42,000.
 Many families and young professionals live in the area, and the public schools there are excellent.
 The community was ranked highly on a list of most diverse suburbs in Florida and is the first Orlando suburb on this list.
 The average home price is just over $400,000 with luxury homes priced between $2M-$8M.

 Learn More About Moving to Orlando Florida

 Orlando is an amazing city that contains both the amenities of a large city and the charm of a small town.
 It’s filled with residents who spend their days making the dreams of children come true, and some of that magic carries over into the community.

 Whether you like to hike or boat, catch a play, cheer on a football team, visit a museum, or find a new favorite restaurant, Orlando has amazing delights for you to discover.

-If you’re considering moving to Orlando, get in touch with our team at Compass Orlando.
-We have Orlando properties to meet every wish list, amenities desired, and budget need.
+If you’re considering moving to Orlando, get in touch with our team at Side Real Estate Orlando.
+We have Orlando properties to meet every wish list, amenities desired, and budget needs.
 Check out our featured listings and find your new home in America’s favorite vacation destination today.